grantbow/fit/README.md

     * FitSite: string
           Default is empty.
           base url used in notifications
-    * MultipleFitDirs: true or false
+    * MultipleDirs: true or false
           Default is false.
           Set to always look recursive.
     * CloseStatusTag: true or false